 I use a prepared stoneware clay body that is a mixture of California and Missouri clays.
 It is iron bearing, giving it a toasty warm color when fired in a reduction atmosphere.
-The iron in the clay also interacts with my glazes during the firing giving results I really like.
+The iron in the clay also interacts in a unique way with my glazes during the firing.

 My wheel is a foot powered treadle wheel.
-Similar to a traditional kick wheel it differs in that a constant push of the treadle is used to rotate the wheel as opposed to occasional kicking on the flywheel on a traditional kick wheel.
+Similar to a traditional kick wheel it differs in that a constant push of the treadle bar is used to rotate the wheel as opposed to occasional kicking on the flywheel on a traditional kick wheel.
 On a treadle wheel when I stop kicking the wheel stops moving.
 This type of wheel is generally slower rotating, it is very quiet, and it connects the maker to the wheel to the clay in a way that I enjoy.

 I make my glazes from scratch incorporating local elements when possible.
 They are formulated to mature at cone 10 or 2350°F. My process of glazing includes using wood ash from the burning of wood from the surrounding citrus orchard and local slip clays from an adjacent creek.
 Using local materials, wood ashes, and a variety of clays for glazes creates a finished piece that is uniquely tied to the place it was made.